(desktop compatible only, turn up the volume for the full experience)

 Developed during the COVID-19 lockdown, this work was commissioned by Oyoun Berlin for their group show ESCAPISM and exhibited as part of an immersive installation with bookable slots for gamers to access in-person over the course of month in 2021.
 By making it free and accessible anywhere online, it remains true to the wider project’s participatory and audience-focused roots.

-This work was developed in collaboration with sound artist and collaborator Raymond Jennings and programmer Alex Kempton.
+This work was developed in collaboration with game designer Lydia Pourmand, sound artist Raymond Jennings and programmer Alex Kempton.

 Thicker Than Blood is an ongoing research project and participatory series of exhibitions that hijacks practices of analysis and categorisation by curating the ex- periences of participants based on their biomatter (TTB I & II) or their decision-making (TTB DIGITAL) and explores bodies and bodily fluids in relation to nation-state mechanisms.
 The works emulate and reconfigure affective social structures and practices of the State through mimicry and an aesthetic language to interrogate the ways in which it (State/State mechanisms) produces and affirms affects, percepts, and subjects.